BigB00st/Dotfiles/README.md

 ### My dotfiles
-This is a repository dedicated to back-up and sharing of my dotfiles.
+This is a repository dedicated to back-up and sharing of my dotfiles (and custom configuration files).

 ![Desktop](https://github.com/BigB00st/Dotfiles/blob/master/.dotfiles/.screenshots/desktop.png)